 Task JRA1.1 started its activity in May 2015 focussing on collecting requirements from EGI users and key stakeholders, in order to understand their short-term and medium-term requirements, and establishing relationships with AARC, GN4, EUDAT2020 and PRACE, with the aim to work together towards an interoperable AAI.
 The outcome of this process has been a list of core requirements that drove the design of new EGI AAI (1.1, 1.2).

 By the end of the first year of the JRA1.1 activity in the EGI-Engage project, the EGI AAI is fully functional in terms of core features and EGI has started on-boarding scientific communities.
-The first pilot with the ELIXIR competence center (SA2.3) has been successfully completed and coordination with SA2.2 (Training & User support) has been settled to support other competence centers.
+The first pilot with the ELIXIR competence centre (SA2.3) has been successfully completed and coordination with SA2.2 (Training & User support) has been settled to support other competence centres.
 The recent introduction of the pilot CILogon service enables all users to access even the legacy non-web EGI Services through the EGI AAI (1.3, 1.4).

 By the end of Q2 2016, it is expected that the EGI AAI will join eduGAIN as Service Provider supporting the GÉANT Data Protection Code of Conduct and the REFEDS Research & Scholarship entity category.
-In parallel, we will broaden our collaboration with the EGI Competence Centers in order to connect them to the EGI AAI.
+In parallel, we will broaden our collaboration with the EGI Competence Centres in order to connect them to the EGI AAI.
 This is an interactive process, which allows us to shape the EGI AAI exactly to the needs of our customer base (1.5).

-Later this year, we will continue with the second phase of the pilot, by the end of which we expect to have all the EGI scientific communities on board the EGI AAI.
+Later this year, we will continue with the second phase of the pilot, by the end of which we expect to have all the EGI scientific communities on-board the EGI AAI.
 In addition, we will be introducing the new OpenID Connect interface, which will enable us to introduce new services to the EGI platform in a faster and friendlier way.
 Finally, we will depict the architecture and solution to move into production the new EGI AAI services (1.6).

 During the third year of the project, JRA1.1 will focus its effort on final reporting (1.7) and on refinements of the architecture (1.8).

-Table 1 - Authentication and authorization infrastructure roadmap
+Table 1 - Authentication and authorisation infrastructure roadmap